AmiePhyo/cp1404practicals/README.md

 ## ABOUT

-This repository contains my practical work for the subject CP1404 - Programming II at JamesCook University.
+This repository contains my practical work for the subject CP1404-Programming II at JamesCook University.

 My name is Amie Phyo.
 I am learning Python through practical exercises focused on clean code, file handling, classes, and object-oriented programming.